 - 1/4 cup extra virgin olive oil or other oil of your choice

-- salt
+- salt to taste

-- freshly ground black pepper
+- freshly ground black pepper to taste

 Instructions

-- Preheat your oven broiler to high heat.
+- Preheat the oven broiler to high.

 - Cut the pumpkin slices into strips around 1cm thick.